 Home Office datasets also classify removals and departures into asylum and non-asylum types.
 Figure 3 shows how the number of people leaving in each category have changed over the past decade.
 In 2015, 5,238 people removed or forced to depart were asylum cases.
 This is the lowest total since the current system of data collection began.
 These decreases are not surprising in light of the smaller number of asylum applications made to the UK since 2002 (see the briefing on Migration to the UK: Asylum).

 Figure 3 also shows that while asylum cases have been declining since 2006, non-asylum cases increased annually since 2006 except for a small decline in 2011.
 However, it is important to recall that these trends include the additional category of other confirmed voluntary departures.
-When excluding this category non-asylum cases are still increasing, but not by as much (as the dotted line in Figure 3 shows).
+When excluding this category non-asylum cases are still increasing, but not by as much (as the dashed line in Figure 3 shows).

 Figure 3 also shows that while asylum cases have been declining since 2006, removals and departures of non-asylum cases have increased annually since 2006 except for a small decline in 2011.
 It is important to remember that these trends include the additional category of other confirmed voluntary departures.
-Excluding this category reveals that non-asylum cases are still increasing, but at a slower rate (as the dotted line in Figure 3 shows).
+Excluding this category reveals that non-asylum cases are still increasing, but at a slower rate (as the dashed line in Figure 3 shows).